Chris013/Chris013/README.md

 ## Hi there 👋, I'm Chris

-🔭 I’m currently working as Junior Software Developer <br>
+🔭 I’m currently working as Junior Java Software Developer <br>
 🌱 I’m currently learning Java
 <!--
 **Chris013/Chris013** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.